-• any written policy guidelines formulated by the Forum on Food Regulation
+any written policy guidelines formulated by the Food Ministers' Meeting

 FSANZ has had regard to both high order and specific policy principles in relevant Ministerial Policy Guidelines.
-Two Ministerial Policy Guidelines specifically applied to this Application:
+Two Ministerial Policy Guidelines specifically applied to this application:

 - Regulation of Infant Formula Products - Intent of Part 2.9 of the Food Standards Code Special Purpose Foods.